vkosiyan/Minesweeper/README.md

 ## Features I'd like to add to enhance this project:

 * Improve Marks Counter
-    * Make the counter turn red once it surpasses 10 SUS marks
+    * Make the suspicions counter turn red once it surpasses 10 SUS marks
 * Difficulty Levels
-    * Add a dropdown menu with levels that change the number of tiles and imposters (bombs) on the board
+    * Add a dropdown menu with levels that change the number of tiles and imposters (bombs) on the board depening on the difficulty
+        * Easy
+        * Medium
+        * Hard
 * Theme Selection
     * Add a dropdown menu for theme selection.
 Originally I wanted Among Us to be a them selection instead of the main layout.
 I'd like the player to be able to choose a style or theme they like best with maybe three options.
+        * Basic Mode (regular Minesweeper)
+        * Among Us
+        * Another undecided theme
 * Timer
-    * I'd like to add a timer to add a time limit to play for each player
+    * I'd like to add a timer to add a time limit to play for the player
 * Question Mark Feature
     * I'd like to add a third clicking feature where they can mark imposters (bombs) that they are unsure about.
 These would not have to be unmarked in order to win the game if they are incorrect guesses.